Petrol, diesel prices raised again | www.lokmattimes.com

 Petrol, diesel prices raised again

-New Delhi, March 26 State-owned oil marketing companies (OMC) on Saturday raised petrol and diesel prices for the ...
+New Delhi, March 31 State-owned oil marketing companies (OMC) on Thursday raised the prices of petrol and diesel ...

-New Delhi, March 26 State-owned oil marketing companies (OMC) on Saturday raised petrol and diesel prices for the fourth time this week.
+New Delhi, March 31 State-owned oil marketing companies (OMC) on Thursday raised the prices of petrol and diesel for the ninth time in the last 10 days.

-Accordingly, the increase in selling price which includes state levies, central excise and cess amongst others, came days after crude oil prices saw astronomical rise due to the ongoing Russia-Ukraine war.
+Notably, the selling price includes state levies, central excise and cess, amongst others.

-The OMCs revised the transportation fuel cost based on various factors such as rupee to US dollar exchange rate, cost of crude oil and demand of fuel amongst others.
+The OMCs revise the transportation fuel cost based on various factors such as rupee to US dollar exchange rate, cost of crude oil and demand of fuel amongst others.

 Resultantly, the final price includes excise duty, value added tax and dealer's commission.